Thinkwise/docs/docs/sf/process_flows.md

 ### Activate grid and activate form

-These process actions but receive an output parameter with a status code and output parameters that contain the values of the active row.
+These process actions receive an output parameter with a status code and output parameters that contain the values of the active row.

 | Output parameters |                                                                                                                                            |
 | ----------------- | ------------------------------------------------------------------------------------------------------------------------------------------ |